-The global maximum function requires one argument.
-GLOBALMAX is equal to the largest value of the argument over the problem domain.
+With one argument GLOBALMAX is equal to the largest value of the argument over the problem domain.
+The search can be restricted to a specific region and layer using the second two arguments.
 GLOBALMAX is tabulated, and is re-evaluated only when components of the argument change.

+'''

+GLOBALMAX_X(arg)

+GLOBALMAX_Y(arg)

-GLOBALMAX_X(arg) GLOBALMAX_Y(arg) GLOBALMAX_Z(arg)
+GLOBALMAX_Z(arg)

+'''